A deep look at the data and debates about Montanism and speaking in tongues.

 This article is an in-depth investigation to find whether Montanism plays an essential role in the earlier history of the christian doctrine of speaking in tongues.
 The provision of source texts, analysis, and comments follow the typical structure of the Gift of Tongues Project.
 Such details may seem boorish for the regular reader, but the lack of source literature and analysis are two of the most significant problems that have plagued the modern christian doctrine of tongues debate.

-What is Montanism and the source texts for this controversy?
+- Montanism and the Source Texts for this Controversy

 In a simplified form, it was begun by a man named Montanus around 162 AD and aided by two women, Maximilla and Priscilla.
 Montanism lasted up until the 6th century.
 For a deeper historical overview of the Montanist movement, an old publication, Cyclopaedia of Biblical, theological, and ecclesiastical literature, Volume 6 covers the movement in the best detail to help the reader get up to speed with the debate at hand.

 The movement is revealed through three primary sources, Eusebius of Caesarea, Epiphanius Bishop of Salamis, and Tertullian.
 The first two write about the Montanists in very negative and vitriolic terms while Tertullian defended them.
-Several works allude to Epiphanius correlating Montanism with ecstatic utterances, but there is no substantiation or a source text similar to these claims found.1 There are other citations about Montanists found in the writings of Jerome and Didymus of Alexandria, but these do not refer to the Montanist glossolalia controversy.
+Several modern publications allude an Epiphanius–Montanism connection with ecstatic utterances, but there is no demonstrable proof to support this claim.1 There are other citations about Montanists found in the writings of Jerome and Didymus of Alexandria, but these do not refer to the Montanist glossolalia controversy.

 The most crucial source for the Montanists and glossolalia is Eusebius’ account.
 One must keep in mind that Eusebius’ account is a critical report of the Montanist movement.
 The attacks against them contain over-the-top rhetoric.
 The time and resources against them make the reader wonder.
 The sharp attack causes one to either pity the Montanists or wonder if there was an ulterior motive by the established Church against them.
 Judging by the voracity of words, the Montanists must have been a populist movement that the institutional Church felt threatened.